rexi006/clc3-project/documentation.md

     The following steps should guide you through our implementation.
 We used only yml files to integrate prometheus and grafana with our fastApi (event processor).
 For simulation/showcase we did not get into more advanced settings, we kept everything in the default namespace and tried to just set those services up and running :)

     The following steps consider the situation that already some IoT-Devices send events to an event-hub and now we want to setup the event-processor application for monitoring those events.
+For the IoT-Devices setup, please have a look at the File:  documentation_iotsetup.md

+    The event-processor application is implemented in the `main.py`.
+Just a small FastApi.

 2. Building and Pushing the Microservice Docker Image